School governor vacancy specifically with potential to become a Chair - Arundel Court Primary Academy & Nursery

 Arundel Court Primary Academy has been part of The University of Chichester Academy Trust since 2017 as a converter academy.
 They are above average in size with approximately 600 pupils and a nursery onsite.
+We are looking for volunteers to start as school governor with potential to become a Chair.

 Being a school governor is a challenging but hugely rewarding role.
 It will give you the chance to make a real difference to young people, give something back to your local community and use and develop your skills in a board-level environment.
 As a governor you will be able to: